bergano65/visualstudio-docs.ru-ru/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-9. Перестройте решение и убедитесь, что сборка выполняется без ошибок.
+9. Rebuild the solution and verify that it builds without errors.

-## <a name="testing-the-project-factory-implementation"></a>Тестирование реализации фабрики проектов
+## <a name="testing-the-project-factory-implementation"></a>Testing the Project Factory Implementation
- Проверка вызывается конструктор для реализации фабрики проектов.
+ Test whether the constructor for your project factory implementation is called.

-#### <a name="to-test-the-project-factory-implementation"></a>Для проверки реализации фабрики проектов
+#### <a name="to-test-the-project-factory-implementation"></a>To test the project factory implementation

-1. В файле SimpleProjectFactory.cs, установите точку останова на следующую строку в `SimpleProjectFactory` конструктор.
+1. In the SimpleProjectFactory.cs file, set a breakpoint on the following line in the `SimpleProjectFactory` constructor.

     ```
     this.package = package;
     ```

-2. Нажмите клавишу F5, чтобы запустить экспериментальный экземпляр Visual Studio.
+2. Press F5 to start an experimental instance of Visual Studio.

-3. В экспериментальном экземпляре приступить к созданию нового проекта. В **новый проект** диалоговом окне выберите SimpleProject тип проекта, а затем нажмите кнопку **ОК**. Выполнение прекратится в точке останова.
+3. In the experimental instance, start to create a new project.In the **New Project** dialog box, select the SimpleProject project type and then click **OK**. Выполнение прекратится в точке останова.

-4. Удалите точку останова и остановить отладку. Так как мы еще не создали узел проекта, код создания проекта по-прежнему создает исключения.
+4. Clear the breakpoint and stop debugging.
+Since we have not created a project node yet, the project creation code still throws exceptions.

-## <a name="extending-the-project-node-class"></a>Расширение класса узла проекта
+## <a name="extending-the-project-node-class"></a>Extending the Project Node Class
- Теперь вы можете реализовать `SimpleProjectNode` класс, который является производным от `ProjectNode` класса. `ProjectNode` Базовый класс обрабатывает следующие задачи создания проекта:
+ Now you can implement the `SimpleProjectNode` class, which derives from the `ProjectNode` class.
+The `ProjectNode` base class handles the following tasks of project creation:

-- Копирует файл шаблона проекта, SimpleProject.myproj, в папку нового проекта. Копия переименовывается в соответствии с именем, введенным в **новый проект** диалоговое окно. `ProjectGuid` Значение свойства заменяется на новый идентификатор GUID.
+- Copies the project template file, SimpleProject.myproj, to the new project folder.
+The copy is renamed according to the name that is entered in the **New Project** dialog box.
+The `ProjectGuid` property value is replaced by a new GUID.

-- Обходит элементы MSBuild файла шаблона проекта, SimpleProject.myproj и ищет `Compile` элементов. Для каждого `Compile` целевого файла, файл копируется в папку нового проекта.
+- Traverses the MSBuild elements of the project template file, SimpleProject.myproj, and looks for `Compile` elements.
+For each `Compile` target file, copies the file to the new project folder.

-  Производные `SimpleProjectNode` класс выполняет эти задачи:
+  The derived `SimpleProjectNode` class handles these tasks:

-- Позволяет значков для узлов проекта и файла в **обозревателе решений** для создания или выбран.
+- Enables icons for project and file nodes in **Solution Explorer** to be created or selected.

-- Включает дополнительный проект замены параметров шаблона должны быть указаны.
+- Enables additional project template parameter substitutions to be specified.

-#### <a name="to-extend-the-project-node-class"></a>Чтобы расширить класс узла проекта
+#### <a name="to-extend-the-project-node-class"></a>To extend the project node class

 1.

-2. Добавьте класс с именем `SimpleProjectNode.cs`.
+2. Add a class named `SimpleProjectNode.cs`.

 3. Замените существующий код следующим кодом: